Commercial food waste collection

 Liquids

-Soups, sauces, and cooking oils.
+Soups, sauces, and used cooking oils.

 <h3>Plastic Packaging</h3>